 Traveling to Iceland might be on your bucket list but the biggest concern most people have about Iceland is the cost.
 Because Iceland is an island and most items are imported, it’s always been a pricier travel destination.
 Even more so now, with inflation.
 So, just how much does it cost to go to Iceland?
 Keep reading for a breakdown of what I spent on my four day trip to Iceland plus, updated costs for 2024.

-This post also includes affiliate links that means I might earn a commission, at no cost to you, if you book or buy something from a link I provide.
-This keeps Southerner Says ad free and on the road.
-Thanks for your support.
+This post contains affiliate links.
+That means I may earn a commission, at no cost to you, if you book or buy something from a link I provide.
+This keeps Southerner Says online and on the road.
+Thank you for your support.